-- The pattern shall have 4 dots at least. - Each dot can be connected for once only.
+- The pattern shall have 4 dots at least.

+- Each dot can be connected for once only.

-2. Draw the same pattern again to confirm it.
+- 2. Draw the same pattern again to confirm it.
+When the two patterns match, the pattern is configured successfully.

 Figure 1-2 Set Unlock Pattern